Anna-Ahmed/RecipeRumble-App/2-requirements.md

 The application must allow users to add meals to the calender

-The application must notify the user if the user has not meal planned
+The application must notify the user to remind them to plan a meal if they haven't already

 Non Functional Requirements:

+The application should be in portrait mode

+The application should look aesthically pleasing

+The application should have a consient look

+The applicaiton should load 10 recipes within 3 seconds

+When the user launches the  app they should  first be asked if they want to recieve notifcations